Al-Ma'mun: al-Ma'mun's reign

 The 'mihna', is comparable to Medieval European inquisitions in the sense that it involved imprisonment, a religious test, and a loyalty oath.
 The people subject to the mihna were traditionalist scholars whose social influence was uncommonly high.
-Al-Ma'mun introduced the mihna with the intention to centralize religious power in the caliphal institution and test the loyalty of his subjects.
+Al-Ma'mun introduced the mihna with the intention of centralizing religious power in the caliphal institution and testing the loyalty of his subjects.
 The mihna had to be undergone by elites, scholars, judges and other government officials, and consisted of a series of questions relating to theology and faith.
-The central question was about the createdness of the Qur'an, if the interrogatee stated he believed the Qur'an to be created, rather than coeternal with God, he was free to leave and continue his profession.
+The central question was about the createdness of the Qur'an.
+If the interrogatee stated he believed the Qur'an to be created, rather than coeternal with God, he was free to leave and continue his profession.

 The controversy over the mihna was exacerbated by al-Ma'mun's sympathy for Mu'tazili theology and other controversial views.
 Mu'tazili theology was deeply influenced by Aristotelian thought and Greek rationalism, and stated that matters of belief and practice should be decided by reasoning.
 This opposed the traditionalist and literalist position of Ahmad ibn Hanbal and others, according to which everything a believer needed to know about faith and practice was spelled out literally in the Qur'an and the Hadith.
 Moreover, the Mu'tazilis stated that the Qur'an was created rather than coeternal with God, a belief that was shared by the Jahmites and parts of Shi'a, among others, but contradicted the traditionalist-Sunni opinion that the Qur'an and the Divine were coeternal.

 During his reign, alchemy greatly developed.
 Pioneers of the science were Jabir Ibn Hayyan and his student Yusuf Lukwa, who was patronized by al-Ma'mun.
 Although he was unsuccessful in transmuting gold, his methods greatly led to the patronization of pharmaceutical compounds.

 Al-Ma'mun was a pioneer of cartography having commissioned a world map from a large group of astronomers and geographers.
 The map is presently in an encyclopedia in Topkapi Sarai, a Museum in Istanbul.
 The map shows large parts of the Eurasian and African continents with recognizable coastlines and major seas.
 It depicts the world as it was known to the captains of the Arab sailing dhows which used the monsoon wind cycles to trade over vast distances (by the 9th century, Arab sea traders had reached Guangzhou, in China).
 The maps of the Greeks and Romans reveal a good knowledge of closed seas like the Mediterranean but little knowledge of the vast ocean expanses beyond.

 Although al-Mahdi had proclaimed that the caliph was the protector of Islam against heresy, and had also claimed the ability to declare orthodoxy, religious scholars in the Islamic world believed that al-Ma'mun was overstepping his bounds in the mihna.
 The penalties of the mihna became increasingly difficult to enforce as the ulema became firmer and more united in their opposition.
 Although the mihna persisted through the reigns of two more caliphs, al-Mutawakkil abandoned it in 851.